rinnystab/BananaSFML/README.md

 ## Requirements

 #### Must Have (dependencies)
-- SFML Dependency should be installed (you could install it via, VCPKG/Basic installation aka from build
+- SFML Library should be installed (you could install it via, VCPKG/Basic installation aka from build

 ## Note